 Sheffield neuroscientists reveal link between cell ‘dark matter’ and chronic nerve pain

 A new study demonstrates for the first time a link between chronic neuropathic pain and levels of specific microRNA, part of the non-protein coding ‘dark matter’ of the cell.
-The research will investigate how these microRNA influence chronic neuropathic pain, which could pave the way for new treatments for a wide variety of patients suffering from chronic neuropathic pain.

 A study, which has revealed the link between neuropathic pain and ‘dark matter’ in cells, could pave the way for new treatments for patients suffering with chronic nerve pain.